nagarajbhat/nodejs_currentloc_mapbox/README.md

 README
 ======

-Gets your current location and display it using mapbox.js
+Gets your current location and displays it using mapbox.js
 ---------------------------------------------------------

 Steps to get started